kfmgang/Dead-Matter-Discord-Bot-Player-Counter/README.md

 3. Open config.py (with your preferred text editor) then fill in the required spots, such as token and your Dead Matter server address.
 4. Enter the Bot directory `cd Dead-Matter-Discord-Bot-Player-Counter`.
 5. Install the necessary packages with `pip install -r requirements.txt`.
-6. Run the bot using `python bot.py` and voila.
+6. Run the bot using `python bot.py` and voila !!!

 <p>pro tip: create a separate role for your bot with the "Display role members separately from online members"</p>
 <p>pro tip2: Invite your bot to your Discord server <a href=https://discordpy.readthedocs.io/en/latest/discord.html>Here</a></p>